RestartB/titanium/README.md

 To invite your instance of Titanium to your server, an invite is required.
 You can use the following template to make a bot invite URL:\
 `https://discord.com/oauth2/authorize?client_id=(YOUR CLIENT ID)`\
 After you have done this, you will need to go to the [Discord Developer Portal](https://discord.dev/) and complete the following steps:
-1. select your bot from the list of apps
+1. Select your bot from the list of apps.
-2. go to the Installation tab
+2. Go to the Installation tab.
-3. tick `Guild Install` and `User Install`
+3. Tick `Guild Install` and `User Install`.
-4. select `Discord Provided Link` for the install link
+4. Select `Discord Provided Link` for the install link.
-5. in Default Install Settings, select the following options:
+5. In Default Install Settings, select the following options:\
-**User Install**
+**User Install**\
-*Scopes*
+*Scopes*\
 applications.commands
+\
+\

-**Guild Install**
+**Guild Install**\
-*Scopes*
-applications.commands, bot

-*Permissions*
+*Scopes*\
+`applications.commands, bot`
+\
+\
+*Permissions*\
-Add Reactions, Attach Files, Embed Links, Manage Messages, Manage Webhooks, Read Message History, Send Messages, Send Messages in Threads, Use Embedded Activities, Use External Emojis, Use External Stickers, Use Slash Commands, View Audit Log, View Channels
+`Add Reactions, Attach Files, Embed Links, Manage Messages, Manage Webhooks, Read Message History, Send Messages, Send Messages in Threads, Use Embedded Activities, Use External Emojis, Use External Stickers, Use Slash Commands, View Audit Log, View Channels`
-6. remember to save your changes when you're done!
+7. Remember to save your changes when you're done!

 ## Intents
 Titanium uses several privileged intents.
 If your bot instance is verified (required for 100+ servers), you **MUST** get approval from Discord before you can use them.